beingfluid/IntegrateNow/Chapter6_WorkingWithXMLs.md

 </note>
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The following example is an XML Schema file called "note.xsd" that defines the elements of the XML document above ("note.xml"):
+&nbsp;&nbsp;&nbsp;&nbsp;The line above: `xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"` tells the XML parser that this document should be validated against a schema.
+The line: `xsi:schemaLocation="https://www.w3schools.com/xml note.xsd"` specifies WHERE the schema resides.
+The following example is an XML Schema file called "note.xsd" that defines the elements of the XML document above ("note.xml"):

 ```xml
 <?xml version="1.0"?>